Estimated reading time: 11 minutes

 3. Considering Escrow Services to Pay your Suppliers

-LianLian Global’s world-first cross-border full value payments guarantee to China is a new feature introduced to the company’s recently launched international digital wallet.
-The policy provides assurance that payments to China-based suppliers are delivered to the right bank account — every time.
+LianLian Global’s cross-border full-value payment guarantee is a new feature introduced to the company’s recently launched international digital wallet.
+The policy assures that payments to China-based suppliers are delivered to the right bank account — every time.
 All payments on LianLian Global’s end-to-end payments network are vetted and verified through LianLian Global’s enhanced KYC capabilities, which support additional due diligence on customer profile checks.
-These checks mitigate payment risks and fraudulent transactions, while satisfying regulatory compliance in the Chinese market.
+These checks mitigate payment risks and fraudulent transactions while satisfying regulatory compliance in the Chinese market.

 Through this report from PRNewswire, we can see that such services are gradually becoming popular.